-Opt-in U-PASS - You can purchase an opt-in U-PASS if you have a husky card and are not payroll eligible, including students.
-The rate for an opt-in U-PASS is $150 starting Oct.
+Opt-in U-PASS - You can purchase an opt-in U-PASS if you have a Husky card and are not payroll deduction eligible, including UW Seattle students.
+The rate for an opt-in U-PASS is $150 starting Jan.
 1 and is prorated if purchased after that date.
-The opt-in U-PASS for autumn quarter is valid through Dec.
+The opt-in U-PASS is based on the calendar quarter and is valid through Mar.
 31.

-If you would like to purchase an opt-in U-PASS for your use during autumn quarter, please follow these steps:
+If you would like to purchase an opt-in U-PASS for use through Mar.
+31, please follow these steps:

 Starting Jan.
 1, log into the Transportation Services online customer portal with your UW NetID.